moodlehq/moodle-plugin-ci/docs/TravisFileExplained.md

 #    - Create Moodle config.php, database, etc.
 #    - Copy your plugin(s) into Moodle.
 #    - Run Composer install within Moodle.
-#    - Run NPM install within Moodle and in your plugin if it has a "package.json" file.
+#    - Run NPM install in Moodle and in your plugin if it has a "package.json".
 #    - Run "grunt ignorefiles" within Moodle to update ignore file lists.
 #    - If your plugin has Behat features, then Behat will be setup.
 #    - If your plugin has unit tests, then PHPUnit will be setup.